 It might sound wacky, but there are many ways to incorporate blue flooring into your kitchen.
 To make a statement, you can use a single shade across your entire kitchen or to highlight a certain part, such as a food prep area.

-On the opposite end of the spectrum, grey-blue tiles have a contemporary feel – choose a matt finish for an urban look, or stone-effect for a traditional kitchen.
+On the opposite end of the spectrum, grey-blue tiles have a contemporary feel – one of our favourite blue kitchen ideas is to either choose a matt finish for an urban look, or stone-effect for a traditional kitchen.

-Whether you have bold blue features or just a hint of blue in some parts of your kitchen, blue accessories are a great way to amp up the detail.
+Whether you have bold blue features or just a hint of blue in some parts of your kitchen, blue accessories are a great way to ramp up the detail.

 If you have open shelving, show off blue crockery and ornaments – mixing and matching patterns can bring a bohemian feel, while displaying a uniform set can create a traditional effect.
 Powder blue appliances, such as a toaster, microwave or mixer, adds an instant retro vibe.